Best Frontend for Ollama?

 Quick Answer

-Open WebUI is the best Ollama frontend for most users.
+Open WebUI is the best Ollama frontend for most users, offering free access to a feature-rich interface with Docker deployment and RAG support.
 It is free, feature-rich, and runs as a Docker container.
 SillyTavern is better for roleplay.
 Jan adds a local model manager.

 Updated: 2026-05